liquidinstruments/moku-examples/docs/reference/phasemeter/set_defaults.md

 Default state implies,

-- Enable both input channels
+- Enable all input channels
 - Set input coupling to DC
-- Set acquisition mode to Precision
-- Set interpolation to SinX
-- Set hysterisis mode to Absolute
-- Set absolute hysteresis to 10e3-3
+- Acquisition rate to 150 Hz
-- Disable both output channels
+- Disable all output channels